 August 15-16: Road America (SCCA)

 November: Circuit of The Americas (SVRA, which will honor SCCA or NASA licenses for this event)

 What is the cost for the National Series?

-The National Series regular season is priced at $6650 per event.
-This price includes pre-race prep, car storage, car transport to and from events, brake pads, fuel, fluids, nitrogen, set-up adjustments, trackside repairs, crew chief, spares, tools, snacks, drinks, assistance with data.
+The National Series is an arrive & drive offering for Spec MX-5 car owners.
+The regular season is priced at $6650 per event.
+This price includes pre-race prep, car storage, Series registration, car transport to and from events, brake pads, fuel, fluids, nitrogen, set-up adjustments, trackside repairs, crew chief, spares, tools, snacks, drinks, assistance with data.
+National drivers are expected to own their own cars.
 Details are available in a PDF here.